 - Co-funding our grants and CRACK IT (e.g. from the MRC, BBSRC, EPSRC and Innovate UK).

-- Co-organising events (e.g. with the Society for Biology, The Physiological Society and the British Pharmacological Society).
+- Co-organising events (e.g. with the Royal Society for Biology, the Physiological Society and the British Pharmacological Society).

 - Membership of our expert working groups and funding panels (e.g. scientists from universities, pharmaceutical, chemical and consumer product companies and regulatory bodies).